 Similar to the way in which the academic policies and procedures are multi-layered, an MScOT student has access to multi-layered student support and resources from many different sources.

-It is not unusual for students, especially in the first year of the program, to be dealing with a number of difficulties that affect the student’s ability to carry out their program of study.
+It is not unusual for students to be dealing with a number of difficulties that affect the student’s ability to carry out their program of study.

-- St. George: Health and Wellness Services (U of T), Koffler Student Services Centre, 214 College Street
+St. George campus: Koffler Student Services Centre, 214 College Street

-Mississauga: Health and Counselling Centre, Davis Building, Room 1123A (near Bookstore).
+Mississauga campus: Health & Counselling Centre, Davis Building, Room 1123A (near Bookstore)